Shingwauk Indian Residential School: Life at Shingwauk

 At its peak over 150 students were living and attending school at the Shingwauk Indian Residential School.
 During the Shingwauk Home era, the school was operated on the industrial school model.
-A model similar to that of the manual labor college in the US, in these schools, students would attend classes for half a day and do manual labor around the school for the other half.
+A model similar to that of the manual labor college in the United States, in these schools, students would attend classes for half a day and do manual labor around the school for the other half.
 The Shingwauk Home was designed as a self-sufficient institution with a fully functioning farm.
-Much of the work the students engaged in would have related to the day-to-day operation of the farm and school.
+Much of the work the students engaged in related to the day-to-day operation of the farm and school.

 Similar to other residential schools across Canada there were poor living conditions at Shingwauk and the quality of education that many children received was sub-par.
 Many survivors from Shingwauk have spoken about abuse, neglect, and the long-term impacts of the assimilation process that occurred at residential schools.
-In latter years, many of the residents at the Shingwauk Home lived at the Home but went to school at the nearby elementary and high schools.
+In latter years, many of the residents at the Shingwauk Home lived at the Home but went to school at nearby elementary and high schools.
 Anna McCrea Public School and Sir James Dunn Collegiate and Vocational School (operated by the Algoma District School Board) were built on the original Shingwauk site in the 1950s as part of a government led integration process.